A cruise offering from Smithsonian Journeys and PONANT

 Day 6 — Olden

 Early this morning, arrive in the picturesque village of Olden, perched at the end of a meandering fjord.
 Located near Jostedalsbreen National Park—home to Europe’s largest ice cap—this little village is perfect base for exploring the Briksdal or Kjenndalen glaciers.
-Choose an easy hike to a viewpoint over Kjenndalen glacier, and then ride a cable car 3300 feet to the top of Mount Hoven.
+Choose a walk along Stryn Lake, and then ride a cable car 3300 feet to the top of Mount Hoven.
 Here, have a coffee while taking in spectacular views of the fjord and villages below, as well as the surrounding mountains.
 While at Mount Hoven, you may go on a short walk to soak up the scenery around you.
 Or enjoy a scenic drive through Oldedalen Valley to Briksdal glacier, and approach the glacier by electric “troll car.”
 Take a walk to the blue-hued face of the glacier and learn about the geological forces that keep the ice in constant motion.
 (B,L,D)

 Day 7 - Flåm

 In the heart of fjord country, board the Flåm Railway for a magnificent morning journey.
 This masterpiece of Norwegian engineering—the steepest standard‑gauge railway track in Europe—opened to the public in 1940.
 Only 12 miles long, the railway runs from Flåm, at sea level, to Myrdal Station, at an altitude of 2,850 feet, featuring tunnels and switchbacks and ever-changing views of waterfalls, mountain hamlets, and snowcapped mountains.
-We will make a brief stop at Kjosfossen waterfall to photograph this spectacular 300-foot-high waterfall.
+Make a brief stop at Kjosfossen to photograph this spectacular 300-foot-high waterfall.
 (B,L,D)

 Day 8 - Bergen / Depart for Home